wlaur/encomp/README.md

 # encomp

-> General-purpose library for engineering computations, with focus on clean and consistent interfaces.
+> General-purpose library for *en*gineering *comp*utations, with focus on clean and consistent interfaces.

 ## Getting started